steqeq/0000/docs/reference/env-variables.rst

       - None
       -

-The following table lists debug environment variables affecting common runtime used in HIP and OpenCL (ROCclr) of clr project.
-These variables only settable during DEBUG build.
+The following table lists the debug environment variables that affect the common runtime used in HIP and OpenCL (ROCclr) of the CLR project.
+These environment variables can only be set during DEBUG build.

 .. list-table::
     :header-rows: 1